nest/nestml/doc/nestml_language.rst

    \large s(t) = \sum_{i=1}^N \delta(t - t_i)

 To model the effect that an arriving spike has on the state of the neuron, a convolution with a shape can be used.
-The shape defines the postsynaptic response shape, for example, an alpha function (bi-exponential), decaying exponential, or a delta function.
+The shape defines the postsynaptic response shape, for example, an alpha (bi-exponential) function, decaying exponential, or a delta function.
 (See :ref:`Shape functions` for how to define a shape.)
 The convolution of the shape with the spike train is defined as follows:

 .. math::